skarrea/HC-docs/docs/good-practice.md

 - Sensitive data **MUST NOT** be downloaded from the cloud.

     > [NOTE] If deemed necessary to download sensitive data, you MUST have a written permission to do so from the Lab or Space leader.

-- Avoid copying none-sensitive data to personal machines, USB drives, or external cloud services. _Except if deemed necessary (e.g., for publication)_.
+- Avoid copying non-sensitive data to personal machines, USB drives, or external cloud services. _Except if deemed necessary (e.g., for publication)_.

 - If data was downloaded, delete it as soon as you don't need it locally anymore.